WillCao68/twist-api/source/includes/_inbox.md

 ### Description of the inbox object

 The inbox is a actually a list of thread objects.
-It doesn't contain all threads, but the most recent threads.
-Tthreads that are unread appear before those that are read.
+It doesn't contain all threads, but the most recent threads ordered by date.

 ## Get inbox